This post was originally published on Sept. 14, 2015, and was updated on Nov. 20th, 2019.

 A domain with widespread appeal like la.com — which can represent huge markets such as Los Angeles and Louisiana, and appeal to Chinese domain investors because of its slang uses in that language — offers the potential for an incredible return on investment (ROI) for the right buyer.

-I’d put a domain name like Goliath.com in Bucket No. 2 because it’s got excellent brand appeal and is short and thus easy to remember and spell.
-I’d value names in this bucket in the high four- to five-figure range.
+I’d put a domain name like Glance.com in Bucket No. 2 because it’s got excellent brand appeal and is short and thus easy to remember and spell.
+I’d value names in this bucket in the high four- to low-six figure range.

 Bucket No. 3: Names like keyboards.net